open-mmlab/mmtracking/README.md

 ## What's New

-We release MMTracking 1.0.0rc0, the first version and MMTracking 1.x.
+We release MMTracking 1.0.0rc0, the first version of MMTracking 1.x.

 Built upon the new [training engine](https://github.com/open-mmlab/mmengine), MMTracking 1.x unifies the interfaces of datasets, models, evaluation, and visualization.